| Reviewed by Gaurav Mehra

 Automated bank feed integration eliminates manual transaction entry.
 Rule-based transaction categorisation speeds bookkeeping.
 Digital receipt capture via mobile apps improves record-keeping.
 Automated VAT calculations and returns ensure accuracy.

-Dividend tax increases directly impact owner-manager income from April 2026.
+Dividend tax increases directly impact owner-manager income – now in effect from April 2026.
 Capital allowance adjustments affect investment decisions throughout 2026.
 Business rates relief delivers significant savings from April 2026.
 MTD expansion brings compliance obligations for more businesses.

 Do I need new software for 2025 tax compliance updates?